MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -ExchangeSenderException
-{{ The parameter ExchangeSenderException specifies the sender list in exchange for which the policy should exclude. }}
+The ExchangeSenderException parameter specifies the sender list in Exchange for which the policy should exclude.

 ```yaml
 Type: SmtpAddress[]